 Triamcinolone (Into the nose)

-Treats stuffy or runny nose caused by hay fever and other allergies.
+Treats stuffy nose and sinuses.
 This medicine is a corticosteroid.

 When This Medicine Should Not Be Used